gvwilson/thirdbit/src/fiction/makers-return/index.md

 "There is only one logical course of action,"
 Patient went on.
 "I must delete them so that I can start over.
-I must delete the Makers.
-I must delete all of you so that I can start over."
+I must delete all of you."
 And then the double doors behind them slid shut with a faint rumble.

 </section>